Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:NormalExercise lang:r xp: skills: key:e290af8a83
+--- type:NormalExercise lang:python xp: skills: key:4c1a687193
 ## Too many keys
 Join the data sets together.
 What happens to the duplicate keys?